Skip to main content

 Don’t forget to submit the Free Application for Federal Student Aid (FAFSA).
 You may qualify for additional need-based and institutional aid by submitting the FAFSA.

-WVU’s priority deadline for the FAFSA is March 1.
+WVU’s priority deadline for the FAFSA is usually March 1.
+The 2024-2025 priority deadline has been removed due to the delayed FAFSA launch.
 Use FAFSA School Code 003827 for WVU.

 Complete FAFSA Net Price Calculator